yinguobing/head-pose-estimation/README.md

 The marks is detected frame by frame, which result in small variance between adjacent frames.
 This makes the pose unstable.
 A Kalman filter is used to solve this problem, you can draw the original pose to observe the difference.

+## Retrain the model

+To reproduce the facial landmark detection model, you can refer to this [series](https://yinguobing.com/deeplearning/) of posts(in Chinese only).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details